Altricial or Precocial Young Birds: Know the Differences

 The juvenile plumage replaces the down cover and constitutes a bird’s first true set of contour feathers.

 - Juvenile plumage in altricial birds: the juvenile plumage begins to appear while the chicks are in the nest.
 The juvenile plumage begins with pin feathers on the wings followed by the rest of the body.
 The pin feathers grow and open up to form feathers that cover the body of the bird.
-The naked areas on the neck, belly, and face are the last to be covered by the juvenile plumage.
+The naked areas on the neck, belly, and face are the last to cover the juvenile plumage.

 - Juvenile Plumage in precocial birds: the juvenile plumage begins to grow while chicks follow the parents during the first few weeks of life.
 Pin feathers are generally not visible and grow under the down cover.
 The juvenile plumage reveals itself as the down cover begins to fall off.